jahidislam1474/Evilpunch/Readme.md

 - **How to Request Permission**: Contact the maintainers via Telegram at [t.me/fluxxset](https://t.me/fluxxset) or via the website [fluxxset.com](https://fluxxset.com/).
 - **No Warranty**: The software is provided “as is” without warranty of any kind.

+Evilpunch is made by Fluxxset (@fluxxset) and it's released under BSD-3 license.